 - d.
-Migration Corridors: The project proposes to preserve all areas of the parcel that have existing vegetation, however the parcel is situated between a County maintained road and U.S. Highway 50 so the likelihood of the parcel being wildlife habitat is low.
-Review of the Deer Herd map indicates the project is not located within a mapped deer herd area.
-Therefore, impacts are anticipated to be less than significant. - e.
-Local Policies: Biological Resources: General Plan Policy 7.4.4.4 requires protection of native oak tree canopy.
+Migration Corridors: The project proposes to preserve all areas of the parcel that have existing vegetation outside of the development footprint, however the parcel is situated between a County maintained road and U.S. Highway 50 so the likelihood of the parcel being wildlife habitat is low.
+Additionally the sign would be placed in a developed portion of the parcel.
+Therefore as proposed, impacts are anticipated to be less than significant. - Local Policies: Biological Resources: General Plan Policy 7.4.4.4 requires protection of native oak tree canopy.
 The project parcel does not contain any trees.
 No impacts would be anticipated. - f.
 Adopted Plans: This project, as designed, does not conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan.
 There would be no impacts anticipated in this category.